unionai/unionai-docs/source/api/union-cli.md

 ## Configure the `union` CLI

-To configure the `union` CLI to connect to Union Serverless, perform the following command:
+To configure the `union` CLI to connect to Union Serverless, run the following command:

 ```{code-block} shell
 $ union create login --serverless
 ```

-To configure the `union` CLI to connect to you Union BYOC instance, perform the following command:
+To configure the `union` CLI to connect to you Union BYOC instance, run the following command:

 ```{code-block} shell
 $ union create login --host <union-host-url>